 FamilyFarmed is a non-profit organization committed to expanding the production, marketing and distribution of locally grown and responsibly produced food, in order to enhance the social, economic, and environmental health of our communities.

-By bringing together farmers, food producers, trade buyers, investors, individuals, families and other key stakeholders, we have helped grow the sales of Good Food, facilitated financing for food and farm businesses, and inspired entrepreneurs and NGOs toward greater innovation.
+FamilyFarmed succeeds in its efforts by bringing together farmers, food producers, trade buyers, investors, individuals, families and other key stakeholders.
+We have helped grow the sales of Good Food, facilitated financing for food and farm businesses, and inspired entrepreneurs and NGOs toward greater innovation.

-The Good Food Festival & Conference, a three-day event held annually in Chicago, is the centerpiece of FamilyFarmed’s calendar and its highest-profile program.
-Launched in 2004 as the nation’s first trade show focused on local and sustainably produced food, the Good Food Festival & Conference is the biggest regional event of its type in America, drawing more than 5,000 attendees in 2015.
-Its features include the traditional trade show and marketplace, in which many of the types of operations that benefit from our training programs participate, and a CSA Pavilion that enables community supported agriculture farms — some of them located in east central Illinois — to promote their businesses and attract new customers.
+The Good Food EXPO, held annually in Chicago, has been the centerpiece of FamilyFarmed’s calendar and its highest-profile program.
+Launched in 2004 as the nation’s first trade show focused on local and sustainably produced food, the Good Food EXPO is the biggest regional event of its type in America.
+Its features include the traditional trade show and marketplace, in which many of the types of operations that benefit from our training programs participate, and a CSA Pavilion that enables community supported agriculture farms from the Chicago foodshed to promote their businesses and attract new customers.

-As the Good Food Festival & Conference grew, FamilyFarmed recognized the need to facilitate connections between food and farm entrepreneurs, who are seeking to start up or scale up, and investors and lenders who have shown increasing interest in the Good Food sector.
-This spawned the creation, in 2011, of the Good Food Financing & Innovation Conference, which takes up the first day of the Good Food Festival & Conference and includes pitches by selected businesses and a financing fair.
-This event, to date, has resulted in more than $17 million in new funding for innovative businesses.
+As the Good Food EXPO grew, FamilyFarmed recognized the need to facilitate connections between food and farm entrepreneurs who are seeking to start up or scale up, and investors and lenders who have shown increasing interest in the Good Food sector.
+This spawned the creation, in 2011, of the Good Food Financing & Innovation Conference, which includes a Financing Fair and, for the first time in 2018, a competitive, juried Pitch Slam in which nine businesses competed.

 FamilyFarmed began as part of Sustain, a 501(c)(3) non-profit launched on the heels of a successful campaign to shut down an incinerator releasing 150,000 pounds of lead into the air annually.
 Sustain developed the “Keep Organic Organic” campaign, partnering with the Organic Trade Association and other organizations, that blocked proposed USDA rules that would have diluted the National Organic Program’s standards.